CNAG-Biomedical-Informatics/pheno-ranker/utils/csv2pheno_ranker/README.md

 # COPYRIGHT AND LICENSE

-This PERL file is copyrighted.
+This Perl file is copyrighted.
 See the LICENSE file included in this distribution.